Family love grows with the Hina dolls

 "Hikikomori" and "depression."

-It is not something that anyone created.
+It's not something that anyone created.

-It's not that anyone is to blame.
+It's not that anyone is at fault.

 Things and information are so proliferating.